AWARDS & REVIEWS

 STAR TRIBUNE: "Review: 'The Crusade for Forgotten Souls,' by Susan Bartlett Foote"; Chris Serres, April 17, 2018.
 "If modern-day reformers wish to understand the perils of isolating people in controlled environments, they should begin by reading an extraordinary new book on the history of mental health care reform in Minnesota, “The Crusade for Forgotten Souls” by Susan Bartlett Foote."

 MinnPost: "‘Crusaders’ who reformed state’s psychiatric hospitals highlighted in new book"; Andy Steiner, April 2, 2018.
 "The key figures in this effort...had very little in common except for a clear-headed determination to change the way the state cared for its citizens with mental illness."

 Review published by Oxford University Press on behalf of the Society for the Social History of Medicine; Kathleen M Brian, November 27, 2018.
 "The book’s empirical prowess is facilitated by its archival richness."

 UU World: Elaine McArdle, Spring 2019.
 "This compelling book reveals the unsung efforts of Minnesotan Unitarians in the 1940s as they made common cause with the Republican governor, becoming his strongest backers in efforts for compassionate care for the mentally ill."

 Canadian Journal of History, 10/18/2019.
 Geoffrey Reaume, York University.
-"Foote adds to the feld of asylum studies by providing a well-researched and eloquently written history of unfulflled efforts to reform Minnesota’s mental institutions at a time when such places were hell-holes for people confned therein."
+"Foote adds to the field of asylum studies by providing a well-researched and eloquently written history of unfulfilled efforts to reform Minnesota’s mental institutions at a time when such places were hell-holes for people confined therein."